bertah/zerodateur/README.md

 Run the script and leave it running
 > python zerodt.py

+Note: Script will run for 7 days only, see todo

 <h2>TODO</h2>

-- [ ] Take into account the user's number of work hours per day, and adjust final punchout time accordingly
+- [ ] Submit timesheet automatically at beginning of week
-- [ ] Accept secondary Google Calendar (shared) for personnal events
+- [x] Accept secondary Google Calendar (shared) for personnal events
-- [ ] Create another set of events after schedule is complete (or create longer schedule from start?)
+- [ ] Create another set of events after schedule is complete (or create longer schedule from start)